 from sys import * print(api_version) print(argv) exit()

 However, this is a highly discouraged practice.
-Since you are importing modules without control, some functions may get overwritten.
+When we import things without control, some functions may get overwritten without even realizing.
+The code becomes harder to read and understand.
 Let's see it with the following example:

 import time import asyncio print('Here') asyncio.sleep(1) print('After') time.sleep(1) print('Finally')